-Four different charge profiles are applied in the 2019 forecasts:
+Four different charge profiles are applied in the 2020 forecasts:

-- Convenience charging vehicles assumed to have no incentive to charge at specific times, resulting in greater evening charging after vehicles return to the garage. - Daytime charging vehicles incentivised to take advantage of high PV generation during the day, with available associated infrastructure to enable charging at this time. - Night-time charging vehicles incentivised to take advantage of low night-time demand. - Highway fast charging vehicles that require a fast charging service while in transit, based on a mix of simulated and actual arrivals of vehicles at public fast charging from CSIRO research.
+- Convenience charging vehicles assumed to have no incentive to charge at specific times, resulting in greater evening charging after vehicles return to the garage. - Daytime charging vehicles incentivised to take advantage of high PV generation during the day, with available associated infrastructure to enable charging at this time.
+For 2020 this was further split so that a proportion of day time charging EV was assumed to be managed by a VPP or charging aggregator to minimise peak demand events driven by EV charging (See Table 16). - Night-time charging vehicles incentivised to take advantage of low night-time demand.
+For 2020 this was further split so that a proportion of night time charging EV was assumed to be managed by a VPP or charging aggregator to minimise peak demand events driven by EV charging (See 0).
+Highway fast charging vehicles that require a fast charging service while in transit, based on a mix of simulated and actual arrivals of vehicles at public fast charging from CSIRO research.